 OK, it’s probably better to plant the right seeds in the best soil, nurture the garden with love, and celebrate your fruits, vegetables, and blooms.
 Yeah, that’s more like it.

-Here are seven steps that gardeners-turned-leaders can do to really bring the metaphor to life in their companies and create an environment that supports the goals of the enterprise:
+With below seven steps that gardeners-turned-leaders can do to really bring the metaphor to life in their companies and my leadership keynote speaking event, you can create an environment that supports the goals of the enterprise: